chipsalliance/firrtl-spec/spec.md

   connect myport, portx
 ```

+TODO: Fix this reference.
-See [@sec:sub-fields] for more details about sub-field expressions.
+See ??? for more details about sub-field expressions.

 ## Invalidates